Column Element

 Flex Grow & Flex Shrink Options

 Under this, you will also find two options called Flex Grow and Flex Shrink.
-These are useful when the sum of your columns do not add up to 100%.
-With these values, you can let the browser know how to distribute the remaining space.
+These are useful when the sum of your Columns does not add up to 100%.
+With these values, you can instruct the browser on how to allocate the remaining space.

 Flex Grow

-Flex-grow tells your column whether or not it can take up additional space within its wrapping container.
-Initially, the option will be empty, which means a default value of 0, and thus the column will not grow to take up any available space.
-With a value of 1 or higher, we are telling the column to grow and to take up the available space.
+Flex-grow determines whether your Column can expand to occupy additional space within its wrapping Container.
+Initially, the option will be empty, which means a default value of 0; thus, the Column will not expand to utilize any available space.
+With a value of 1 or higher, we instruct the Column to expand and occupy the available space.

 Flex Shrink

-This option only works if the parent container’s Content Wrap value is set to No Wrap.
-By default the containers are set to wrap, so if the columns take up too much space, the last one will simply be pushed to a new row.
-But, when Content Wrap is turned off, all columns are forced to stay on the same row.
-That could lead to overflow, when there are some elements in the columns that can’t be reduced in width.
+This option only works if the parent Container’s Content Wrap value is set to No Wrap.
+By default, the Containers are set to wrap, so if the Columns take up too much space, the last one will be pushed to a new row.
+But when Content Wrap is turned off, all Columns are forced to stay on the same row.
+That could lead to overflow when some Elements in the Columns can’t be reduced in width.

-So, the Flex Shrink factor, similarly to Flex Grow, lets the browser decide which columns can shrink more than others.
-Initially all columns have a factor of 1, so if you set one of them to e.g. 2, it can shrink twice as much as the others.
+Similarly, the Flex Shrink factor, like Flex Grow, allows the browser to determine which Columns can shrink more than others.
+Initially, all columns have a factor of 1, so if you set one of them to e.g. 2, it can shrink twice as much as the others.

-Another important value is a Flex Shrink value of 0, which means the column must not shrink at all.
-For example, if you use a px width column, that will make sure, that regardless of available space, that column will always remain at its set px width.
-If Flex Grow is set on the same column, then it won’t shrink more than the overall width of its content.
+Another significant value is a Flex Shrink value of 0, which means the Column must not shrink at all.
+For example, if you use a px-width Column, it ensures that the Column will always remain at its set px width, regardless of available space.
+If Flex Grow is set on the same Column, it will not shrink beyond the overall width of its content.

 Auto Width

 There is also a new width option called Auto.
-With this selected, instead of a fixed width size, the column will take up the space of the largest element inside it that has a set width.
+With this selection, instead of a fixed width size, the Column will take up the space of the largest Element inside it that has a set width.
 So it will only work in certain instances.
-But any time you have an Element that has a set width, such as an image or an icon etc, you can set the parent Column to Auto, and the Column will resize to the width of the Element.
+But any time you have an Element that has a set width, such as an image or an icon, etc, you can set the parent Column to Auto, and the Column will resize to the width of the Element.

 Examples of Auto Width